rielsi/placeable-docs/locator-api-v1/api.md

 This is a read-only REST API that enables remote applications to consume local search data and offer geospatial search capabilities.

+## Authorization

+The api has been secured using a preshared key.
+Each request to the API should have this as a parameter, or the service will respond with an HTTP status code of 400

+GET /v1/search?q=fargo&key=c12226cc85f0662db6aa21d1b5c7b664adb41497

+NOTE This api key has been omitted for the resource documentation for the sake of brevity.

 ## Search ##

 Method: get